jo-37/debug-filter-printexpr/README.md

 - `$`

     The expression is evaluated in scalar context.
-Strings and floating point numbers are printed inside single quotes, integer numbers are printed unquoted and dual valued variables are shown in both representations seperated by a colon.
+Strings are printed inside single quotes, integer and floating point numbers are printed unquoted and dual valued variables are shown in both representations seperated by a colon.
     Undefined values are represented by the unquoted string `undef`.